 CES Gadget Show: Pizza from robots, underwater scooters

-LAS VEGAS, NV – Robots were front and center at the CES gadget show in Las Vegas.
+LAS VEGAS – Robots were front and center at the CES gadget show in Las Vegas.
 One even made pizza.

 The annual CES technology conference in Las Vegas runs through Friday and offers a forum for companies to unveil their products and services for the coming year.